 - Engaging your fans and brand advocates to strengthen your relationship with the people who are talking about your brand

-- Participating in industry trade shows can be quite useful, as more than 80% use live events in their content marketing strategy
+- Participating in industry trade shows can be quite useful, as more than 80% use live events in their content marketing strategy.

 - Cultivating influencer marketing strategy by building relationships with industry leaders who have connections with your target audiences

-Benefits of Earned Media
+Pros of Earned Media